 If you’re looking for a more relaxing way to spend your afternoon, and especially if you have kids, head to the Bar Island Sand Bar and explore the tide pools.
 This feature is something that is special among National Parks, so you don’t want to miss it.

 Reach this area from Bridge Street and be sure to pay attention to the tides!
-Usually once low tide has hit the area is easily accessible for about 90 minutes, plenty of time to explore some sea life.
+Usually, once the low tide has hit the area is easily accessible for about 90 minutes, plenty of time to explore some sea life.

 When to Visit